 Indeed, every day brings new signs that normalcy is returning.
 But is the “new normal” going to offer long-awaited relief for event profs?
 Here are a few things that the CDC announcement means for the event industry.

-Just a few weeks ago, we predicted here at RSVPify that with a year’s worth of postponed and cancelled events, event profs should expect a busy summer as people booked up outdoor venues to reschedule.
+Just a few weeks ago, we predicted here at RSVPify that with a year’s worth of postponed and canceled events, event profs should expect a busy summer as people booked up outdoor venues to reschedule.
 Along with those delayed events, a wave of new events seemed likely.
 But that prediction was made in a pre-CDC announcement world.

 Now, with indoor venues remarkably free of many masking restrictions, the surge seems even greater than we anticipated.
 While insurance and logistical concerns are still likely, the CDC has provided significant liability coverage for venue hosts to open the doors for weddings, Bar and Bat Mitzvahs, corporate events, graduations, and more.
 If you are a venue host, get ready for a surge of calls and emails.